MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/audit-logs.md

 2. In the **Search** section of the **Audit log search** page, select to **Show results for all activities**.
 3. In the **Start date** section, select a date range.
 If you want to use the maximum date range of 90 days, select the current date and time for the Start date.
 Otherwise, you'll receive an error saying that the start date is earlier than the end date.
 If you've turned on auditing within the last 90 days, the date range can't start before the date that auditing was turned on.
-4. In the **Users** field, enter one or more user names.
-Users are listed by their account names they use to log in to Workplace Analytics as.
-To return entries for all users (and service accounts), leave this field blank.
+4. To return activities for all users (and service accounts), leave the **Users** field blank.
+Or you can enter one or more user names (the account email they use to log in to Workplace Analytics) in the **Users** field to only see those user activities.

     ![Audit log search](../Images/WpA/privacy/audit-users.png)